 11 This non-exhaustive list is only listing the pieces of legislation in force at the time of drafting this report.
-ENTSOG expects, however, to be subject to additional/new pieces of legislation in 2025, upon final adoption by the EU Legislator of, notably: the so-called Hydrogen and Decarbonised Gas Package - amending/replacing the gas Directive and Regulation - the so-called 'gas storage regulation', etc.
+ENTSOG expects, however, to be subject to additional/new pieces of legislation in 2025, upon final adoption by the EU Legislator.